A family archive in progress

 Family letters often preserve the details that formal histories leave behind: weather, travel, illness, work, humour, worry, faith, neighbours, children, and the rhythms of daily life.

-This archive will present each letter as both a personal document and a small historical artifact, preserving the original scan while making the text easier to read.
+This archive presents each letter as both a personal document and a small historical artifact, preserving the original scan while making the text easier to read.